Septerra Core

 Septerra Core: Legacy of the Creator is a role-playing video game developed by Valkyrie Studios and published by Monolith Productions.
-It was originally released in 1999 for Windows; since then, it has been re-released via GOG.com for Windows in 2009, for MacOS in 2013, and for Linux in 2017.
+It was originally released in 1999 for Windows; since then, it has been re-released via GOG.com for Windows in 2009, for OS X in 2013, and for Linux in 2017.

 Gameplay

-The gameplay area has two different depths: the world map and the location maps.
+The gameplay area has two different depths: the world map and the location maps, both using pre-rendered backdrops.
 The player is given the opportunity of interacting with other characters, visiting stores, fighting battles, and so forth, while the world map serves the purpose of transporting the player from one location map to the other.
 At some points in the story, such as the beginning, the game is linear on the world map; at other times the player can move to battlefields to gain more experience for the characters.
 Within dungeons there is a choice of movement to pick up the required magic items in any order, but one cannot rest to full health within.
 Each combat sequence is accompanied by a random battle-music track, during which the player characters and their opponents leap to their stations on an isometric grid.
 The player cannot alter their location during the game, not even if the villain directly in front of one is defeated.
 There is a "dial" for each of the three player characters, which moves past two break points, and ultimately to a maximum power level, as time goes along.
 After the first break point, the player may choose to have that player attack at a low level, or join with another character for a combined attack.
 Spells, either for a given character or combo, may be set up and cast at low, medium, or maximum power level as well.
 While the player chooses to wait until the characters are powered-up, the enemy attacks.

 Characters

 Playable Characters

-In total there is 9 playable characters to be unlocked.
+In total there are 9 playable characters to be unlocked.
 The player gets the choice to customize their roster of 3 characters at once.
 Certain characters have different interactions with different people, objects or scenery.